-One simple approach is to use an array representation.
+One simple approach is to use a simple array to represent the list.
 This works well for chains with fixed-length elements, equivalent to the simple array-based list of Chapter 4.
 We can view nested sublists as variable-length elements.
 To use this approach, we require some indication of the beginning and end of each sublist.
 In essence, we are using a sequential tree implementation as discussed in Section 6.5.
 This should be no surprise, because the pure list is equivalent to a general tree structure.
 Unfortunately, as with any sequential representation, access to the nth sublist must be done sequentially from the beginning of the list.